Criminal Law and Procedure on the Multistate Bar Examination (MBE®)

 Criminal Law and Procedure Law Sample Questions and Answers

-Wondering what criminal law MBE questions look like?
-Here are three samples from our UWorld MBE QBank:
+Here are 3 samples from the UWorld MBE QBank:

 A man and a woman dated for several weeks.
 During that time, the man repeatedly asked the woman to have sex.
 Each time, the woman responded that she would not have sex with the man unless they were married.
 One evening, the man promised the woman that they would elope the following weekend if she would agree to have sex.
 The woman agreed and the couple had sex.
 The following weekend, the man told the woman that he had no intention of eloping and only made that promise to get the woman's consent.
 The woman reported the man to the police, who later arrested and charged the man with rape.